Jubilee Catholic Parish follows the Sacraments of Initiation for Children Policy of the Archdiocese of Brisbane.

 For background on the Catholic Sacraments of Initiation visit the Flame of Faith website here or watch the video below.

 For those in Year 4 2021 upwards who are already preparing for First Holy Communion:

-When your passport is complete contact Emma Ferguson or Linda Parker and a date can be organized for your child to receive First Holy Communion at a weekend mass.
-Dates for larger celebrations will be provided when they can be celebrated in accordance with government protocols.
+When your passport is complete contact Emma Ferguson or Jane Cameron and a date can be organised for your child to receive First Holy Communion at any weekend mass.